Dangerous Driving Behaviors and Ways to Avoid Them: Three Safety RulesUpdated Dec. 15, 2020

 How to deal with drivers who fail to yield

 If another motorist fails to yield the right-of-way when they should, you must yield and let them go.
 Attempting to claim your right-of-way by force will only increase the chances of a collision occurring.
-Plus, you only have lawful right-of-way when another motorist or road user yields.
+Plus, you only have the lawful right-of-way when another motorist or road user yields.
 If a collision results from your refusal to yield, you would be responsible in the eyes of the law.

 Ignoring traffic signs and signals